FBI Director Christopher Wray warns Congress of terror threats inspired by Hamas' attack on Israel

 Intelligence analysts assessed that "lone offenders inspired by, or reacting to, the ongoing Israel-Hamas conflict pose the most likely threat to Americans, especially Jewish, Muslim, and Arab communities in the United States," but cautioned that the bulletin reflected "this moment" amid a "fluid and evolving situation."

 Wray told lawmakers that the threat was in some ways reaching "historic levels."
-He said in response to a question by Sen. Jacky Rosen, who has been targeted by antisemitic threats, that the Jewish community is targeted by terrorists across the spectrum.
-Jews make up just 2.4% of the U.S. population, Wray noted, but they are targeted by 60% of religious-based hate crimes.
+He said in response to a question by Sen. Jacky Rosen, who has been targeted by antisemitic threats, that the Jewish community has been targeted by terrorists across the spectrum.
+Jews make up just 2.4% of the U.S. population, Wray noted, but were targeted by 60% of religious-based hate crimes before the Middle East conflict began.

 Threats against Jewish, Muslim and Arab communities and institutions have increased in recent weeks, according to Attorney General Merrick Garland, as reflected in the killing of a 6-year-old Palestinian boy in Israel and threats to Jewish communities on college campuses.
 The Justice Department opened a federal hate crimes investigation into the child's death after he was killed by his landlord, who was allegedly motivated by anti-Muslim hate, police said.